 Information for Families

 Childhood Apraxia of Speech (CAS) can be a complex and difficult disorder and it can feel like you are on your own in trying to help your child.
 We understand accessing the best treatment can be difficult, especially when your local speech pathologist doesn’t feel like she (or he) has the necessary skills.

 This website is designed to teach speech pathologists to deliver ReST treatment for a range of children but it is important to note that not all children will benefit from the treatment.
 We have tested the treatment on children aged 4-13 who have a main diagnosis of CAS without many other complications and children aged 8-14 with dysarthria arising from cerebral palsy.
-If your child differs from this group in the research, you should discuss their suitability with your speech pathologist.
+If your child differs from these groups in the research, you should discuss their suitability with your speech pathologist.

 More information for families about the ReST treatment can be found in the ReST-Parent-handout which you can download and print.

 It is important to note that ReST treatment is best delivered by a speech pathologist for two reasons:

 - Our research shows that generally, parents did not like providing ReST treatment to their children.